Just about anyone can start a business.

 6. Build your platform.

-Yes, we recommend using channels such as Facebook, email marketing, digital ads, and search engines to attract new customers, however, strong businesses also focus their energy on a primary platform that they own.
+Yes, we recommend using channels such as Facebook, email, digital ads, and search engines to attract new customers, however, these are all what we call managed and paid media.
+Strong businesses also focus their energy on a primary platform that they own.

-A new company's branding, design, tone, and personality all need to be aligned across every marketing channel and point to a newly-created website.
-Additionally, having your own website gives you a channel that you own to promote your content.
-High-quality, valuable content drives traffic and leads to you.
+A new company's branding, design, tone, and personality all need to be aligned across every marketing channel and point to a website.
+Additionally, having a website is beneficial because you own the channel.
+That means you can promote your content on it anytime you want without dealing with algorithms, paying for ads, or competing for space on the front page.
+High-quality, valuable content promoted on your website drives traffic and leads to you.

-Just make sure that content is solving an existing problem or itch.
+Just make sure that content is solving an existing problem for the customer.
 "One way to validate that people are looking for solutions to their 'problems' is through keyword research," says Nathan Gotch of Gotch SEO.
 "You can find the exact keywords your prospective customers are using with tools like UberSuggest or the Google Keyword Planner.
 You then need to create content around the keywords you find."

 But it doesn't stop there.
 "Content is also a valuable sales tool," says Valerie Turgeon of Brandpoint.
 "While a strong sales team is essential for closing the deal, buyers are more likely to self-educate and engage with digital content before conversing with sales.
-According to Forrester research, 68% of B2B buyers have expressed a 'don't call us, we'll call you' preference.
 A content strategy will help guide your content creation and distribution efforts to get in front of buyers first and help capture leads for your sales team."

 Furthermore, having an effective content marketing strategy is one of the best ways to stand out in today's crowded online marketplace, according to marketing specialist Isaac Justesen of Constant Content.
 "But consistently creating high-quality content isn't easy," he says.
 "That's why many successful businesses outsource content creation instead."